verbal-autopsy-software/DHIS2_VA_program/docs/Technical-Implementation.md

 |dataElement 4   |Age in years
 |dataElement 5   |ICD-10 coded Cause of Death - must fit to an option in the "ICD-10" optionSet
 |dataElement 6   |The ID received from posting the blob file
+|dataElement 7   |How the CoD was obtained - must fit to an option inthe "Algorithm Metadata" optionSet

 In general, any client posting VA events (such as the openVA pipeline) needs to know...

 - the Organisation Unit UID (can be fetched via API as well if an identifier is known)
-- ICD-10 codes used in DHIS2 (static)
+- ICD-10 codes used in DHIS2 (static) - see `resources/icd10/icd10_codes_options` for valid codes to send
-- The Verbal Autopsy Program UID (static)
+- The Verbal Autopsy Program UID (static) - probably it's `sv91bCroFFx`
+- Algorithm metadata codes - - see `resources/algorithm_metadata/algorithm_metadata_options.csv` for valid codes to send

 It's possible to send multiple events at once, just wrap all events into a list and use the same endpoint: